For low value procurement exercises, which are also low risk, the buyer may elect to run a quotation or a tender.

 It is the responsibility of all suppliers to ensure that their bid is submitted in accordance with the rules of the competition and before the specified deadline.
 Non-conformant bids will be disqualified from the competition.

-The Competitive Dialogue procedure can be used by a procurement officer where the contract cannot be awarded without prior negotiation because of the nature or complexity of the suppliers or services required.
+The Competitive Dialogue procedure can be used by a buyer where the contract cannot be awarded without prior negotiation because of the nature or complexity of the goods or services required.

 This tends to be because: